openstack-infra/system-config/doc/source/irc.rst

 Accessbot
 =========

-Accessbot defines access that should apply to all channels.
+Accessbot is used to log IRC communications and is a fundamental requirement for any OpenStack IRC channel.
+Accessbot also defines access that should apply to all channels.
 Teams can add new channel to accessbot/channels.yaml and optionally keep channel operator permissions to the channel by specifying the full_mask option.

 Accessbot's configuration is in :config:`accessbot/channels.yaml`